gabrieledamone/staircase/docs/Speed.rst

 **********
 Trapezium Velocity Profile
 **********
+A typical way to control robotic joints is to use a trapezoidal speed profile, which is quite similar to the profiles you’d get by driving your car: acceleration, constant speed, and deceleration.

 Imagine a vehicle running to its target.
 Instead of rushing and bumping into the end point, the vehicle must accelerate and keep running at a constant speed, and before reaching the goal, it will start decelerating and get to the end safely.
 That is the general idea of Trapezium Velocity Profile which we applied to the motion of Franka robot.

 .. figure:: pictures/trapezium.png